 US Senate votes 51-49 against calling witnesses in Trump trial, clearing way for acquittal

-The US Senate voting on the need for testimony by witnesses during the impeachment trial against US President Trump in the Senate at the US Capitol in Washington, DC.
-Photograph: EPA/US SENATE TV
+The US Senate voting on the need for testimony by witnesses during the impeachment trial against US president Donald Trump in the Senate at the US Capitol in Washington, DC.
+Photograph: US Senate TV/EPA

-The US senate voted against calling witnesses in the impeachment trial of Donald a Trump on Friday in a major setback for Democrats.
+The US senate voted by 51-49 against calling witnesses in the impeachment trial of Donald a Trump on Friday in a major setback for Democrats.

 However, a final vote on whether to remove the president from office was deferred.